LouisHoangrn/musicplayer-git/MusicPlaylist/README.md

-# 🎧 Circle Music Player UI
+# 🎧 Circle Music Player

 > **Exercise 2** – Course: **Web Application Analysis and Development**
 > **Task:** Apply the following techniques to enhance your user interface: